Orange-OpenSource/ouds-ios/README.md

 ## Content

-This repository contains the OUDS iOS library that provides Orange iOS components, but also a demo application showcasing these different components.
+This repository contains the OUDS iOS library that provides Orange iOS components for its unified design system, but also a demo application showcasing these different components.

+You can find the [detailed technical documentation online](https://ios.unified-design-system.orange.com/), and also the [whole design system](https://unified-design-system.orange.com/).

+Documentation is powered by [GitHub Pages](https://github.com/Orange-OpenSource/ouds-ios/tree/gh-pages).

 ## Bugs and feature requests